Potential energy: Magnetic potential energy

 where the integral can be over all space or, equivalently, where M is nonzero.

 Magnetic potential energy is the form of energy related not only to the distance between magnetic materials, but also to the orientation, or alignment, of those materials within the field.
 For example, the needle of a compass has the lowest magnetic potential energy when it is aligned with the north and south poles of the Earth's magnetic field.
 If the needle is moved by an outside force, torque is exerted on the magnetic dipole of the needle by the Earth's magnetic field, causing it to move back into alignment.
 The magnetic potential energy of the needle is highest when its field is in the same direction as the Earth's magnetic field.
 Two magnets will have potential energy in relation to each other and the distance between them, but this also depends on their orientation.
 If the opposite poles are held apart, the potential energy will be higher the further they are apart and lower the closer they are.
 Conversely, like poles will have the highest potential energy when forced together, and the lowest when they spring apart.

 Nuclear potential energy

 Nuclear potential energy is the potential energy of the particles inside an atomic nucleus.
 The nuclear particles are bound together by the strong nuclear force.
-Weak nuclear forces provide the potential energy for certain kinds of radioactive decay, such as beta decay.
+Their rest mass provides the potential energy for certain kinds of radioactive decay, such as beta decay.

-Nuclear particles like protons and neutrons are not destroyed in fission and fusion processes, but collections of them can have less mass than if they were individually free, in which case this mass difference can be liberated as heat and radiation in nuclear reactions (the heat and radiation have the missing mass, but it often escapes from the system, where it is not measured).
-The energy from the Sun is an example of this form of energy conversion.
-In the Sun, the process of hydrogen fusion converts about 4 million tonnes of solar matter per second into electromagnetic energy, which is radiated into space.
+Nuclear particles like protons and neutrons are not destroyed in fission and fusion processes, but collections of them can have less mass than if they were individually free, in which case this mass difference can be liberated as heat and radiation in nuclear reactions.
+The process of hydrogen fusion occurring in the Sun is an example of this form of energy release – 600 million tonnes of hydrogen nuclei are fused into helium nuclei, with a loss of about 4 million tonnes of mass per second.
+This energy, now in the form of kinetic energy and gamma rays, keeps the solar core hot even as electromagnetic radiation carries electromagnetic energy into space.